How to minimise LAND TAXDecember 2, 2014

 Finally, after assessing these different methods of minimising land tax, you also need to incorporate your overall income and taxation position.

-Obviously it’s very important, therefore, that you have a detailed discussion with a Maxmillian Management property tax accountant, to ensure everything you do is specific to your own individual circumstances.
+Obviously it’s very important, therefore, that you have a detailed discussion with a Maxmillian Consulting property tax accountant, to ensure everything you do is specific to your own individual circumstances.